 Under general direction this position supports the goals and objectives of the Planning and Development Services department by reviewing and communicating code requirements and departmental systems or processes, implementing documented business processes, and ensuring service delivery timeframes are met or exceeded.
 This position coordinates and performs a variety of administrative and review functions, provides direct customer service support, and performs related duties as assigned.

 The starting pay for this position is $24.40 – $29.80 hourly, commensurate with experience.

 DUTIES AND RESPONSIBILITIES:

-Coordinates interactions with customers and staff and provides excellent customer service with a high degree of professionalism while interacting with customers, staff, and the public.
-Resolves problems, answers technical questions, and provides general information.
-Serves as an information resource for customers and/or staff regarding specific departmental and programmatic activities.
+1. Coordinates interactions with customers and staff and provides excellent customer service with a high degree of professionalism while interacting with customers, staff, and the public.
+Resolves problems, answers technical program questions and provides general information.
+Serves as an information resource for customers and/or staff regarding specific departmental activities.
+This includes the following tasks:

 Oversees the implementation and maintenance of administrative systems and procedures specific to departmental functions to ensure that business practices are effective and provide a high level of service to customers.